ContractsCounsel Logo

 Closed-Ended Loan

-Closed-ended loans have a fixed amount of money a person can borrow, which must be repaid at the end of the payment agreement.
+Closed-ended loans have a fixed amount of money a person can borrow, which must be repaid according to a payment schedule.
 You are given a set amount of time to repay what you’ve borrowed and any interest.

 Close-ended loans can be personal cash, auto, or home mortgages.